 One potential factor is the effect the cost of living is having on our lives- more people are stressed, because they are struggling to make ends meet and often are having to work longer hours, take on additional jobs all whilst trying to balance work and family life.
 They may have lost their job or income stream, or they’re suffering from anxiety and uncertainty about the future.

 It’s all ‘too much’ for some and it’s having a very negative effect on people’s personalities.
 Routines are disrupted and many feel trapped or isolated.

 Anger is growing and tempers are flaring.

-Social patterns have also changed and this has had a compounding effect on people’s behaviour- the ability to meet up and chat with family and friends over a coffee or a pint is now more restricted.
-This means that there are fewer opportunities to vent frustrations and this cooped up anger is now spilling over into the digital world.
+Social patterns have also changed as many don't have the disposable income to go out to socialise and this has a compounding effect on people’s behaviour.
+The result is that there are fewer opportunities to vent frustrations and this cooped up anger is now spilling over into the digital world.

 The wrong targets

 While there is nothing wrong with discussion, there is the danger that we are targeting our negative feelings towards the wrong people.
 It could be in the form of nasty comments directed at someone on social media or leaving a disproportionately bad review on a company’s website.

 An example of this is an artisan craft company used social media to proudly post images of their newly made metal sculptures that were for sale.
 This resulted in the seller receiving horrid abuse, with people making fun of their creations, devaluing their work and encouraging the artisan to give up and ‘get a day job’.